 Today, it’s still a working library that is open for students.
 However, unlike many libraries, it does not lend any books out.
 They are extremely old and precious.
 So much so, they used to be fixed to the bookcase with metal chains which all seems very medieval now.

-Realising that heavily chains were damaging the books, most of the chains have now been carefully removed now.
+Realising that heavy chains were damaging the books, most have now been carefully removed.
 Look closely however, and you can see evidence of where they used to be.

 Perhaps most famously, Duke Humfrey’s Library was catapulted onto the big screen when it was used as the Hogwart’s Library in the Harry Potter series!